w3c/wot-thing-description/planning/work-items/usability-and-design.md

 - Basic Requirement: A mechanism to describe connection and protocol information that other forms can use is needed.
 In protocols with initial connection, this can also be used to indicate what needs to be done by the Consumer before executing any operation.
 - Detailed Requirements:
+  - Each connection needs to be identifiable
-  - Each connection needs to be identifiable, but we need to make sure not to include privacy or security risks
+  - Each connection needs to be linkable from affordances or forms
   - The initial connection must not be mandatory to establish upon TD consumption and should left to the implementation when to establish and close it.
+- Requirements are available at <https://github.com/w3c/wot-thing-description/issues/1248#issuecomment-2247656558>

 **Notes:**